yasirkula/UnityIngameDebugConsole/README.md

 ## ABOUT

 This asset helps you see debug messages (logs, warnings, errors, exceptions) runtime in a build (also assertions in editor) and execute commands using its built-in console.
-It also supports logging *logcat* messages to the console on Android platform.
+It also supports logging *logcat* messages to the console on the Android platform.

 User interface is created with **uGUI** and costs **1 SetPass call** (and 6 to 10 batches).
-It is possible to resize or hide the console window during the game.
+It is possible to resize or hide the console window in-game.
 Once the console is hidden, a small popup will take its place (which can be dragged around).
-The popup will show the number of logs that arrived since it had appeared.
-Console window will reappear after clicking the popup.
+The popup will show the number of logs that arrived since it appeared and can be expanded by clicking.

 ![popup](Images/3.png)

-Console window is optimized using a customized recycled list view that calls *Instantiate* function sparingly.
+The console window is optimized using a customized recycled list view that calls *Instantiate* sparingly.

 ## HOW TO

-Simply import **IngameDebugConsole.unitypackage** to your project and place **IngameDebugConsole** prefab to your scene.
+Simply import **IngameDebugConsole.unitypackage** to your project and place **IngameDebugConsole** prefab in your scene.
 You may want to tweak the following settings:

 - **Singleton**: if enabled, console window will persist between scenes (recommended).
 If, however, you don't want the console on each scene, then deselect this option and manually drag & drop the DebugLogCanvas prefab to the scenes you want
 - **Enable Popup**: if disabled, no popup will be shown when the console window is hidden